-Looking for a red rice recipe?
-Today we feature our own version of easy, Southern red rice.
+Looking for a red rice with sausage recipe?
+Today we feature our own easy, Southern red rice recipe.
 A great side for any dish, or enjoy it as a standalone meal.

-A very popular dish you will find in the American South is Southern red rice.
+A very popular dish you will find in the American South is Southern red rice with sausage.
 For sure, you can find local variations in Charleston and Savannah that have their own identities, but the basic recipe, ingredients and method are the same.

 I love the opportunity travel gives you for learning about other cultures, foods and immigration (both people and their food).
 You can learn a great deal about low country food by taking free tours.
 One such tour is a tremendous walking tour of Charleston.